New scan could reveal hidden inflammation in Sjögren's patients

 Summary

-This study is testing whether a special PET scan (FAPI PET) can show inflammation in people with Sjögren's syndrome, an autoimmune disease that causes dryness.
-Researchers will compare the scan results with blood tests and also look at scans from tumor patients to see differences.
+This study tests a special PET scan that uses a radioactive tracer called 68Ga-FAPI to see inflammation in people with Sjögren's syndrome, an autoimmune disease that causes dryness.
+Researchers will compare the scan results with standard blood tests and also look at scans from cancer patients to see differences.
 The goal is to find a better way to measure disease activity and guide treatment.

 Get updates